MnCLosSantos/mnc-timetrials/README.md

   Choose your buy-in, see the time limit, and accept the challenge.
 - **Complete the Race:**
   Beat the clock to win your payout and progress toward item rewards!
-- **Admin Commands:**
-  Cleanup or respawn NPCs and vehicles by restarting the resource.

 ---